Veterans Contracting Legal Help For SDVOSB Small Businesses in All States. 1-866-601-5518

-However, small businesses sometimes are not aware of the various rules that apply to set-asides, bid protests and the many nuances that apply to the SDVOSB certification process.
+However, small businesses sometimes are not aware of the various veterans contracting rules that apply to set-asides, bid protests and the many nuances that apply to the SDVOSB certification process.

-The government contract law attorneys at Watson & Associates, LLC often serve as general counsel for federal contractors and help veteran owned small business SDVOSB clients to navigate through the various nuances involved with VA small business programs in federal procurement law.
+The government contract law attorneys at Watson & Associates, LLC often serve as general counsel for federal contractors and help veteran owned small business SDVOSB clients to navigate through the various nuances involved with government contracts for disabled veterans and federal procurement law.

 Our team of SDVOSB attorneys ensures that businesses can reduce liabilities while safeguarding their revenues from government contracts.
 The law firm uses over 30 years of combined experience to protect your federal projects and reputation while safeguarding your bottom line.